gregbkr/duply-tahoe-docker/README.md

 - Access to your home router configuration (for port forwarding)
 - Network cable (prefered) or wifi access

+Note: this only thing missing so far in my doc is how to connect an external HD for more storage.
+We will use only SD storage for the moment.

 Download raspian image:

     cd Downloads && wget https://downloads.raspberrypi.org/raspbian_lite_latest